+Legal Protection of Computer Programs/Databases and Software Licences 2014

-→ Legal basis for software licence agreements Currently national Intellectual property law very rarely refers directly to licence contracts.
+Currently national Intellectual property law very rarely refers directly to licence contracts.
 However, the licence as a legal term will be introduced into national copyright law within the ongoing reform of national intellectual property law, which is expected to be completed in September 2014.

-The new Copyright Act will contain provisions for licence agreements and specify the conditions and range of such agreements. - Choice of law possible for licence agreements?
-Choice of law possible for licence agreements?
+The new Copyright Act will contain provisions for licence agreements and specify the conditions and range of such agreements.

 The parties to a licence agreement may choose the applicable law for the licence agreement throughout Europe according to the European Rome I regulation.

-Rights remaining with the licensor/copyright holder While economic rights of an author are transferable, moral rights are - at present - inseparable from the author's person and thus non-transferable.
+While economic rights of an author are transferable, moral rights are - at present - inseparable from the author's person and thus non-transferable.